What Conditions Can Acupuncture Help With?

 What to do next

-If you are wondering whether acupuncture suits your pain, the best next step is a physiotherapy assessment.
-That helps identify whether your symptoms are more likely to respond to needling, exercise therapy, manual treatment, massage, or a different management plan.
+If you are wondering whether acupuncture suits your pain, book a physiotherapy assessment.
+That helps identify whether your symptoms may respond better to needling, exercise therapy, manual treatment, massage, or another pathway.

 References